intel/CPU-Manager-for-Kubernetes/docs/operator.md

       # Change this to modify the CMK installation dir in the host file system.
       path: "/opt/bin"
     name: cmk-install-dir
-  - hostPath:
-      # Change this to modify the CMK config dir in the host file system.
-      path: "/etc/cmk"
-    name: cmk-conf-dir
 ```

 Notes: